yewstack/yew/examples/password_strength/README.md

 ### Notes

-If this example is a bit slow, you sould try running it with the `release` profile.
+If this example is a bit slow, you should try running it with the `release` profile.

 ## Concepts